The search for a virus

 Executive Actions including Press Release announcing ARM Initiative from the President.

-- VDL now offering Equine Herpes Virus 1
+- VDL now offering testing for Equine Herpes Virus 1

 - MVMA Dairy cows and the copper conundrum presentation by Dr. Jeremy Schefers